JustinData/GA-WDI-Work/w07/d01/ASSIGNMENT_FILES/hangman/README.md

 ```
 ['ruby', 'rails', 'javascript', 'array', 'hash', 'underscore', 'sinatra', 'model', 'controller', 'view', 'devise', 'authentication', 'capybara', 'jasmine', 'cache', 'sublime', 'terminal', 'system', 'twitter', 'facebook', 'function', 'google', 'amazon', 'development', 'data', 'design', 'inheritance', 'prototype', 'gist', 'github', 'agile', 'fizzbuzz', 'route', 'gem', 'deployment', 'database'],
 ```

+## User Stories

+#### Tonight
+* As a user I would like to input a letter
+* As a user I would like to see the letters I've guessed already
+* As a user I would like to See the number of incorrect guesses I have left

+#### Tomorrow
+* As a user I would like to get a random word for the game
+* As a user I would like to see the number of letters in the word
+* As a user I would like see the letters I've guessed correctly filled in
+* As a user I would like to be able to give up
+* As a user I would like to be able to reset the game
+* As a user I would like to be congratulated when I win